About

 Bryce Canyon National Park is renowned for its spectacular geological formations known as hoodoos.

-These unique rock pillars, created by erosion over millions of years, create a mesmerizing landscape of intricate shapes, colors, and textures.
+These unique rock pillars, created by erosion over thousands of years, create a mesmerizing landscape of intricate shapes, colors, and textures.

 Visitors flock to Bryce Canyon to witness the otherworldly beauty of these hoodoos, which are particularly striking during sunrise and sunset when the angled sunlight casts dramatic shadows across the canyon floor.